chrisdaaz/recasting-antiquity/content/glossary.md

 *lithographic stone*.
 The thick, flat slab of limestone on which a drawing is made with lithographic crayon or tusche, or transferred from a drawing on transfer paper.

 *lithography*.
 Literally "stone-drawing," a printmaking process invented in 1798 by Alois Senefelder (1771--1834) based on the principle that grease and water do not mix.
-The image to be printed, once drawn on or transferred to the lithographic stone, retains ink, whereas the area around it absorbs water and repels it.
+The image to be printed, once drawn on or transferred to the lithographic stone, retains ink, whereas the area around it absorbs water and repels ink.
 The resulting image is the reverse of the original composition; it bears no plate mark, like an etching, although the area that has been flattened in the press can sometimes be detected.
 A color lithograph, based on a keystone, is printed with inks of different colors, with separate stones used for each additional color.

 *mold*.
 A hollow form or matrix used to give shape to a malleable or molten material.